-If you're looking for an eSIM with the same number, there are two answers depending on what you want to do.
-A travel eSIM is a new data-only line and does not change your number.
-To keep your number on an eSIM, you need to port it with your current operator, not with a tourist eSIM.
+If you are looking for a same number eSIM, there are two answers depending on what you want to do.
+The travel eSIM is a new data-only line and does not change your number.
+To have your number on an eSIM, you need to port it with your own operator, not with a tourist eSIM.

 The short answer: it depends on what you want

-No, a travel eSIM does not use your same number: it's a new, data-only line, with a different number you'll almost never see.
-Yes, you can have your usual number in eSIM format, but that's a portability process done with your usual operator, not by purchasing a tourist eSIM.
+No, the travel eSIM does not use your same number: it is a new, data-only line, with a different number that you will almost never see.
+Yes, you can have your usual number in eSIM format, but that is a portability that is done with your usual operator, not by buying a tourist eSIM.

 The confusion is very common because the word "eSIM" is used for two things that have nothing to do with each other.
-On the one hand, there's the tourist eSIM you buy for a specific trip, designed to give you internet abroad without overpaying.
-On the other hand, there's the option to switch your lifelong mobile line from physical to digital format.
-The first gives you data in a country for a few days or weeks; the second keeps your number, plan, and bill, simply without the plastic card.
+On one hand, there is the tourist eSIM you buy for a specific trip, designed to give you internet abroad without overpaying.
+On the other hand, there is the option of transferring your lifelong mobile line from physical to digital format.
+The first gives you data in a country for a few days or weeks; the second keeps your number, your plan, and your bill, simply without the plastic card.
 Understanding this difference is key to avoiding surprises at the airport.
 If you want to see the general concept, we explain it in detail in what an eSIM is.

 Travel eSIM: a new data-only line

-Your same number on an eSIM: porting with your operator
+Your same number on eSIM: portability with your operator

-To have your same number on an eSIM, you must ask your operator (Movistar, Vodafone, Orange, Yoigo, Digi, etc.) to transfer your line to an eSIM.
-It's a portability from physical SIM to digital: you keep your number, plan, and bill; only the support changes.
-Each operator has its process from their app or store.
+To have your same number on an eSIM, you must ask your operator (Movistar, Vodafone, Orange, Yoigo, Digi, etc.) to transfer your line to eSIM.
+It is a portability from physical SIM to digital: you keep your number, plan, and bill, only the support changes.
+Each operator has its process from its app or store.

-This procedure is entirely different from buying a travel eSIM.
-Here, you don't contract anything new abroad: you simply convert the card you already have into a digital profile within your mobile phone.
-The typical process involves requesting the change to eSIM, receiving a QR from your own operator, and scanning it.
+This process is completely different from buying a travel eSIM.
+Here you are not contracting anything new abroad: you are simply converting the card you already have into a digital profile within your mobile.
+The typical process consists of requesting the change to eSIM, receiving a QR from your own operator, and scanning it.
 From then on, your lifelong number lives in the phone's integrated chip.
-This is useful if you've lost your SIM, if your new mobile no longer accepts a physical card, or if you want to free up the slot for a second line.
-For details, see how it works in our general guide.
+This is useful if you have lost your SIM, if your new mobile no longer supports a physical card, or if you want to free up the slot for a second line.
+For details, see how it works our general guide.

-Tip: before traveling, check that your mobile is eSIM compatible and, if you want your number in digital, manage it with your operator several days in advance.
+Tip: before traveling, check that your mobile is compatible with eSIM and, if you want your number in digital, manage it with your operator several days in advance.
 The change can take a few hours to activate.

 Dual SIM: your number and your data at the same time

-The winning combination for travel is dual SIM: you leave your Spanish SIM or eSIM active only for receiving calls and SMS, and use the travel eSIM for data.
-This way, you keep your number and WhatsApp while browsing with a local rate much cheaper than roaming.
+The winning combination for travel is dual SIM: you leave your Spanish SIM or eSIM active only to receive calls and SMS, and you use the travel eSIM for data.
+This way you keep your number and your WhatsApp while browsing with a much cheaper local rate than roaming.

 Prices are indicative ranges for 2026; consult the official operator's website for the exact data for your country and dates.